yasinda-s/COMP2042_CW_hcyea2/README.md

 # _New features and Reward/Penalty System_

-Added background images and How to Play Screen.
+Added background images - Home Menu, Info and High Score Screens.

 Permanent high score with screen and level score with popup.